Biography

 Bachelor of Communication (Creative Writing)

-University of Technology Sydney
+University of Technology, Sydney (UTS)

 Mar 2016 – Dec 2018

-Seeding Story Tellers Initiative
+Seeding Storytellers Initiative

 Screenworks & Australian Writers Guild (AWG)